-2024 NFL mock draft roundup: Patriots first-round pick predictions originally appeared on NBC Sports Boston
+2024 NFL mock draft roundup 1.0: Options for the Eagles with 22nd pick originally appeared on NBC Sports Philadelphia